 Our fees will be charged on the basis that they will be fair and reasonable, having regard to the circumstances of the matter and the nature of our work for you.
-While the time and resources involved will be important factors, we will also consider the results achieved and the urgency, level of skill, complexity, responsibility and specialist knowledge involved.
+While the time and resources involved will be important factors, we will also consider the results achieved and the urgency, level of skill, complexity, value of transaction, responsibility, and specialist knowledge involved.

 - Correspondence with you including letters and emails.

-- Correspondence and meeting with solicitors and third parties on your behalf.
+- Correspondence and meeting with lawyers and third parties on your behalf.